 “This book is a delight ...” - Scotland Outdoors

 The John Muir Way’s appeal ranges from the Charles Rennie Mackintosh architecture of Helensburgh through the scenic grandeur of Loch Lomond, along two famous canals and past the amazing Falkirk Wheel, beside the Roman Antonine Wall, passing Linlithgow Palace, Blackness Castle and the Forth Bridges to the capital glories of Edinburgh.
 It goes beside the Firth of Forth to reach North Berwick, then heads inland to finish at Dunbar with its ruined castle and the John Muir birthplace.
+The book devotes 3 pages to Muir’s life and pioneering work; if you are interested in the issue of his alleged racism, please read our blog post.

 This guidebook contains all you need to plan and enjoy the John Muir Way on a bike or on foot: